- India has the third-largest armed forces in the world.

 KEY PROVISIONS OF UNION BUDGET

-- Development of two defense industrial production corridors.
+- Development of two defence industrial production corridors.

-- Announcement of an industry friendly Defence Production Policy 2018 to promote domestic production by public sector, private sector and MSMEs.
+- Announcement of an industry-friendly Defence Production Policy 2018 to promote domestic production by the public sector, private sector and MSMEs.

 - Defence products manufacturing.